 Event planning guidelines

-This section was created to assist with general event planning and to guide event organizers through the City of Kelowna's Outdoor Event Permit application process.
-Important City and other stakeholder requirements are provided to ensure proper permits are in place for the delivery of a safe and successful event.
+This section was created to assist with general event planning and to guide you through the City of Kelowna's Outdoor Event Permit application process.
+Important City and other stakeholder requirements are reviewed to ensure proper permits are in place for the delivery of a safe and successful event.

 Prior to completing and submitting an event application, please review these A-to-Z guidelines to ensure that your event complies with our event policies, procedures and regulations.